TechnologyClassroom/SetupNotes/ESXi.md

 Choose the language with the up and down arrow keys.
 (Enter) Continue

+NOTE: As of ESXi 6.7, the password rules have changed.
+All passwords require a lowercase letter, an uppercase letter, a number, and a special character.
+The simplest default password is Password1!

 Enter your password twice.
 Use tab to get to the second password box.
 (Enter) Continue